-In mid-September, I had the privilege of giving a presentation to 5th and 6th grade parents at the UCLA Lab School.
-I was scheduled to speak about the testing component of independent school admission – the Independent School Entrance Exam (ISEE).
+Each year, I have the privilege of giving a presentation to 5th and 6th grade parents at the UCLA Lab School.
+As a guest ‘testing expert,’ I am asked to speak about the testing component of independent school admission – the Independent School Entrance Exam (ISEE).

 Having worked extensively with secondary school-bound families for the past several years, I understand how much confusion and anxiety that standardized testing can yield.
 For many students, the ISEE marks their first experience with a high-stakes exam that has a real, foreseeable impact on their educational choices.
 Parents’ nerves are further frayed by competition for limited spaces at the most coveted private schools.